Things to do in Morro Bay this Fall: Butterfly Migrations, Festivals, Breezy Hikes, and More

 Join the Annual Witches/Warlock Paddle

-Participate in the annual Witches/Warlock Paddle and help raise awareness and donations for the local food bank on October 22, 2022, Saturday at 4pm.
+Participate in the annual Witches/Warlock Paddle and help raise awareness and donations for the local food bank on on October 29, 2023, at Coleman Park from 11:00 AM to 12:30 PM.
 About 200 people participate in it each year.
 It starts on the waterfront of Coleman Park and continues along the Embarcadero.

 If paddling isn’t your cup of tea, grab a chair and a warm cup of coffee, and watch the festivities of the event!